KatePR/Charlies_Perch/README.md

 * Other staff can set other information about menu items.
 * There will be a tagline near the logo and name of the company.
 * The tagline text should be animated or shiny.

+Second Iteration Requirements:
+* I want to use this software for my three restaurants.
+* I want customers to give orders.
+* I want the customer to order through a cart-like structure.
+* Customers can give orders.
+* The driector can see orders by the customers.
+* The director can assign a waiter/waitress to an order.
+* The director will have weekly reports of orders.

+Prioritization Methods for Iteration 2:
+* User Interface:
+  * Customers
+  * Restaurant Director
+    * Digital Interface
+    1. Pages will be uncluttered for easy of use.
+    2. Order page will allow customer to select quantity of an item.
+    3. Customer order will be placed after the customer clicks the order button.
+    4. The director will have the ability to view customer orders.
+    5. The director will have the ability to assign a waiter/waitress to the order.
+    6. The director will receive weekly reports of order information.

 ## Built With